-Exclusive: ICE provisionally set to run LBMA silver auction - sources
+Exclusive: ICE selected to run LBMA silver auction

 Its previous incarnation, the 117-year-old London silver "fix", ended in 2014 after its operators said they would stop running the telephone-based auction.

-The new electronic benchmark has been plagued in the past by big swings away from the underlying spot price, which traders have attributed a lack of liquidity and an unwillingness on the part of the banks taking part in the auction to adjust orders once the process has started.
+The new electronic benchmark has been plagued in the past by big swings away from the underlying spot price, which traders have attributed to a lack of liquidity and an unwillingness on the part of the banks taking part in the auction to adjust orders once the process has started.

+The gold benchmark also experienced large, unpredictable fluctuations after some banks left the auction in April following the introduction of clearing.

-Reporting by Jan Harvey and Peter Hobson; additional reporting by Pratima Desai; editing by Veronica Brown and Jason Neely
+Reporting by Peter Hobson and Jan Harvey; Additional reporting by Pratima Desai; Editing by Veronica Brown by Dale Hudson